 Skylights: While skylights are designed with hail exposure in mind, no skylight can be truly guaranteed to resist the largest hailstones.
 If a large enough hailstone hits a skylight in just the right place, it can crack or break—just like any other window.

 Flashing, chimneys and eavestroughs: Most chimneys, flashing and eavestroughs are made of aluminum.
 This is a durable material, but once hailstones get big enough, they can still cause dents and cracks.
 If enough hail falls, eavestroughs and gutters can be clogged with hailstones, causing water overflow or even collapse if the weight of hail and water is too great.

 Depending on the strength of the wind, hail can also come down at an angle.
 In fact, wind-driven hail is very common, and in addition to damaging a home’s roof, it can also damage siding, patios, decks and windows.
 Beyond the home itself, hail can wreak havoc on plants and trees.
 For this reason, it’s important to be mindful of old, weak or large branches which extend over your home and could break off when loaded with enough hail.

 Most home insurance policies provide coverage for damage caused by hail, but policy deductibles and limits of coverage vary.
 Outdoor plants are usually excluded, so if you’re concerned about particularly valuable plants or trees, you might want to have some form of shelter like large pots or a net you can pull over them in a storm.

 Whether you have a comprehensive or a named-perils home insurance policy, if hail damage is included in your policy, then damage over your deductible is most likely covered.
-In response to increasing hail and wind losses, some insurance providers have modified their policies to impose different, higher deductibles for hail damage in areas that are especially prone to hailstorms.
+In response to increasing hail and wind losses, some insurance providers have modified their policies to impose different, higher hail deductibles in areas that are especially prone to hailstorms.
 Some providers offer the chance to pay extra for a lower hail deductible.
 If you’re not sure how your individual policy works, contact your insurance provider to review your coverage.